Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-whereby the Italian Constitutional Court declared the unconstitutionality of
+decision no. 162/2014, whereby the Italian Constitutional Court declared the

-possible connections between science and law, emphasized by the Court as far as
+on the possible connections between science and law, emphasized by the Court as

-women’s health and – in a broader sense – women’s dignity are concerned.
-In
+far as women's health and - in a broader sense - women's dignity are concerned.

 ANTONELLO LO CALZO